I totally understand why Empress Sisi adored this Island; the weather, the views, the food, the people, all wonderful!

 The Palace is located on a hill near the little village of Gastouri, and has great views over the surrounding hills, the sea and Kerkyra (Corfu city) in the distance.

-Sisi (or in fact Franz-Joseph) bought all the surrounding land that leads down to the sea, to give her access to the estate when arriving by boat.
+Sisi (or in fact Franz-Joseph) bought all the surrounding land that leads down to the sea This gave her access to the estate when arriving by boat.

 Frans Joseph only visited the island of Corfu once for two days, and even then he did not spend the night in the Achilleion.
 By that time the marriage of Sissi and Franz-Joseph was as good as over and they only spend time together on very rare, official occasions